 Francisco hasn’t addressed whether he’d fire Mueller, but he’s a Republican Trump appointee who’s already accused the FBI of overreaching.
 He’s also taken what experts called a “bizzare” position in a case against the SEC that the Supreme Court will hear on Monday.
 The decision could ultimately affect his — and Trump’s — ability to fire Mueller by watering down the “good cause” standard.

 The case, Lucia v.
-SEC, considers how certain judges that preside over SEC regulation are appointed.
+SEC, considers how certain judges who preside over SEC regulation are appointed.
 But seemingly out of left field, Francisco asked the Supreme Court to expand the scope of the case and consider if the law that requires these judges only be removed “for cause” is constitutional.
 Anyone with the power to fire Mueller would be held to the same standard.

-Francisco later not only asked the Supreme Court to dilute that regulation but also argued that Congress doesn’t have the power to limit the president’s, or one his appointees’, ability to fire officers, like Mueller.
+Francisco later not only asked the Supreme Court to dilute that regulation but also argued that Congress doesn’t have the power to limit the president’s, or one of his appointees’, ability to fire officers, like Mueller.

-“If the solicitor general gets this judicial ruling that ‘for cause’ really means any reason related to job performance, then that gives some support for a Rosenstein-successor to discharge Mueller,” said Harold Krent, a professor at the Chicago-Kent College of Law, who filed an amicus brief in the case.
+“If the solicitor general gets this judicial ruling that ‘for cause’ really means any reason related to job performance, then that gives some support for a Rosenstein successor to discharge Mueller,” said Harold Krent, a professor at the Chicago-Kent College of Law, who filed an amicus brief in the case.

 To avoid an unconstitutional limitation of the president’s power, Francisco wants the Supreme Court to lower the “for cause” standard to include virtually any reason to fire officers, according to experts.
 “The president’s constitutional responsibility to faithfully execute the laws requires adequate authority to remove subordinate officers,” Francisco titled one section on his brief to the high court.
 By extension, that includes the special counsel.